nthdimtech/nthdimtech-site/content/signet/community/_index.md

 weight: 100
 ---

-## Mailing List

-Join the mailing list [here](https://lists.nthdimtech.com/listinfo/signet-discuss) to participate in discussions about Signet and receive announcements about software releases.

 ## Submit an Issue

 You can file any issues you find with the client on its [Github Issues page](https://github.com/nthdimtech/signet-desktop-client/issues).